mapzen/terrarium/README.md

 - Add more vertices to compute on the GeoJson geometry tiles using contours lines.
 So we are sure is enough information to cover non urban areas.

-- Under zoom level 11 geoJSON tiles are too big (~10mb in the worst scenario).
-Maybe this zoom levels don’t need terrain geometry… and with heightmap and normalmap is enought.
-The user don’t really see the terrain from that view
+- Under zoom level 12 geoJSON tiles are too big (~10mb in the worst scenario).
+Maybe this zoom levels don’t need so much definition on the terrain geometry.
+Using simplify data coming form elevation contour and with heightmap/normalmap is enough.
+Contour/roads data is enough until between 1-14 the buildings are to small.
+Or maybe just heightmap/normalmap is enough user don’t really see the terrain under 12.

 ## Building your own set of terrarium tiles